shsmysore/learn-angular/README.md

 ### Property binding
 We can bind type script values into html properties.
 (Like the 'disabled' property of the html button)

+### Event binding
+We can use 'any' type if the type script doesn't allow Event type to read value.